oumar-fall/Toys-Gender-Analytics/Scraping/Scraping_LaGrandeRecre/README.md

 At the end of the scraping, I had to reorganize the database for it to be clearer and to get coherence between datas.

 I did it in [*modifyCSV_LGR.js*](./modifyCSV_LGR.js).
-*(I also used some find/replace manipulations to solve some interpretation issues due to some particular values in the csv file)*
+*(I also used some find/replace manipulations to solve some interpretation issues due to some particular values in the tsv file)*

 >### 3. Structure